jdickson1992/predicting_dementia_kdb/README.md

 I created a series of blogs describing this project over at https://jdickson.dev/ 📍

+The full Jupyter notebook can be found here https://jdickson.dev/files/predictingdementia 📝

 Datasets used in this project have been provided by the **Open Access Series of Imaging Studies (OASIS)**.
 Acknowledgements:

 > OASIS-1: Cross-Sectional: Principal Investigators: D. Marcus, R, Buckner, J, Csernansky J. Morris; P50 AG05681, P01 AG03991, P01 AG026276, R01 AG021910, P20 MH071616, U24 RR021382